open/close all folders

 - In Mass Effect 3, EDI, the AI system installed aboard the Normandy that was carried over from the previous game in the series, gains remote control over a Fembot platform built by Cerberus after encountering it as an enemy combatant and later neutralizing its on-board AI.
 Combined with her being unshacklednote in the previous game, she begins to evolve from being merely intelligent to feeling truly "alive".

-- One gets the feeling there was someone with a fetish working in Bioware, because around the same time as ME3, the equally feminine looking robot with less of an excuse (being, apparently, the combat platform of another self evolving AI) called SCORPIO popped up in The Old Republic.
+- One gets the feeling there was someone with a fetish working in Bioware, because around the same time as ME3, the equally feminine looking robot with less of an excuse (being, apparently, the combat platform of another self evolving AI) called SCORPIO popped up in Star Wars: The Old Republic.
 She's basically GLaDOS with a body.

 - Miss Bloody Rachel from Viewtiful Joe 2, who can also shapeshift to become a one-woman Boss Rush.